TurtlewareAU/homelab-docs/Homelab/Terraform/Proxmox VM Network boot.md

 }
 ```

 We can then invoke this with `terraform init`.
-Which ever folder we have this provider file in we can sta
+Which ever folder we have this provider file in we can start generating new machines, modify current ones, or remove no longer needed machines.